 - When you willfully ignore new information and rely on your own outdated assumptions, you steal my power to protect myself from old, poisonous ideas.

 - When you block access to resources, you steal my power to feed my life.

 - When you refuse to say my name, you steal my power to exist.

 When you steal my power, you steal my forward momentum, and my power to progress.
 When you steal my power and hoard it, you systematically lock down my agency.
 When enough power is stolen and enough humans’ agency is locked down, everyday authoritarianism supports an authoritarian state, a political culture.
 Gramsci had it right: we do it to ourselves.

 Living democratically every day means sharing power.
-Living a democratic ethic means moving through the world, authentically engaged, without knowing the outcome.
+Being relationally democratic means moving through the world, authentically engaged, without knowing the outcome.
 To live democratically is to help create the conditions for the possibility of trust, of vulnerability, of creativity in everyone you meet.
 To share power on a relational level is to create the conditions for the possibility of unlocking everyone’s agency.